 - RCTs that assessed function (up to 2 years’ follow-up) did not find evidence of improved health outcomes.
 However, the studies were not adequately powered to detect functional differences, and data on long-term follow-up are not available.

 Effect of CAN on Mid- to Long-term Outcomes.
-Most studies comparing outcomes between CAN and conventional TKA at mid- to long-term are non-randomized.
-These studies generally show a reduction in the number of outliers with CAN, but little to no functional difference between the 2 groups.
+Most studies comparing outcomes between CAN and conventional TKA at mid- to long-term generally show a reduction in the number of outliers with CAN, but little to no functional difference between the 2 groups.

-Several non-randomized or quasi-randomized studies have examined the association between alignment and clinical outcomes at mid- to long-term follow-up.
-Czurda et al. compared outcomes from a consecutive series of 411 patients who underwent TKA-CAN (n=146) with the TC-PLUS SB Solution™ (Smith and Nephew) or standard TKA (n=265) with the LCS® Complete Mobile Bearing Knee System (Depuy).
-(28) Patients were interviewed by telephone by a single assessor and were classified as having painful knees if they listed pain as moderate or worse.
+Several nonrandomized or quasirandomized studies have examined the association between alignment and clinical outcomes at mid- to long-term follow-up.
+Czurda et al compared outcomes from a consecutive series of 411 patients who underwent TKA-CAN (n=146) with the TC-PLUS SB Solution™ (Smith and Nephew) or standard TKA (n=265) with the LCS® Complete Mobile Bearing Knee System (DePuy).(33) Patients were interviewed by telephone by a single assessor and were classified as having painful knees if they listed pain as moderate or worse.
 At 11- to 41-month follow-up, median WOMAC scores were the same for both groups.
 Fifteen patients (12%) in the TKA-CAN group and 42 patients (20%) in the standard arm had moderate to severe pain (p=0.06).
-In order to further evaluate the relationship between pain and alignment, a second part of the study compared a subset of 19 patients who had painful knees with matched patients who had asymptomatic knees.
+To further evaluate the relationship between pain and alignment, a second part of the study compared a subset of 19 patients that had painful knees with matched patients who had asymptomatic knees.
 Radiographic and CT analysis was performed for these 38 case-control subjects.
-There was no significant relationship between post-operative pain and the mechanical axis, flexion of the femoral component, or the dorsal slope.
-There was a trend for an association between patellar tracking and pain (odds ratio [OR]: 3.5, p=0.10) and a significant association between incorrect rotational malalignment and pain (OR: 7, p=0.033).
+There was no significant relationship between postoperative pain and the mechanical axis, flexion of the femoral component, or the dorsal slope.
+There was a trend for an association between patellar tracking and pain (odds ratio [OR], 3.5; p=0.10) and a significant association between incorrect rotational malalignment and pain (OR=7; p=0.033).

-Section Summary.
-There are a large number of randomized and non-randomized trials that have compared outcomes between CAN-TKA and conventional TKA.
-Results are consistent in showing a reduction in the proportion of outliers greater than 3 degrees in alignment.
+There are a large number of randomized and nonrandomized trials that have compared outcomes between CAN-TKA and conventional TKA.
+Results are consistent in showing a reduction in the proportion of outliers greater than 3° in alignment.
 Results up to 10 years postoperatively are inconsistent regarding whether these differences in alignment lead to improved patient outcomes.

 High Tibial Osteotomy